 A sugar cube, at its core, is designed to be a cube – a regular hexahedron, to be precise.
 This means it's a three-dimensional solid object bounded by six square faces, with three meeting at each vertex.
 Understanding this basic definition is crucial before counting the edges.
 Each edge is where two faces meet, forming a line segment.
 Visualizing a cube helps, but careful counting is essential to avoid errors.
 We aren't just counting lines; we're understanding how the faces connect to form the overall structure.

 The question might seem deceptively simple, but it requires a systematic approach.
 One might try to count the edges by looking at a physical sugar cube or a picture, but this method is prone to errors.
 A more reliable way is to use Euler's formula, a fundamental theorem in geometry that relates the number of faces, vertices, and edges of any polyhedron.
-However, before diving into formulas, let's try a more intuitive approach to grasp the concept better.
+Still, before diving into formulas, let's try a more intuitive approach to grasp the concept better.
 By understanding the cube's composition and applying methodical counting, we can confidently determine the total number of edges.

 Comprehensive Overview